This is my running list of guiding principles for being a good leader.

 - Never discipline while angry.
 Think before you act.

 - If you ever have to let anyone go, make it clear to them that life is about fits.
 There are great people who simply don’t fit in a particular role at a particular time.
-Remind them that failing at a position and failing at life are not the same, or even necessarily related.
+Remind them that failing at a position and failing at life are not the same.

 - Great teams are teams that are empathically tied to each other, and are comfortable sharing their insecurities and weaknesses, where failures and successes are shared.